-The crystal oscillator together with the PLL needs maximum < 1 ms until the PLL is locked and the CLK output is stable.
-A wait time of \geq 1 ms until the CLK is used for the microcontroller and the PA is switched on.
+The crystal oscillator together with the PLL needs typically < 1 ms until the PLL is locked and the CLK output is stable.
+A wait time of $\ge 4$ ms must be used until the CLK is used for the microcontroller and the PA is switched on.